Resource-Aware LLM Reasoning for Mobile Edge General Intelligence: Case Study

 \subsection{System-Level Performance Evaluation}

 Building on insights from the local deployment validation, we conducted system-level evaluations to examine how individual reasoning improvements translate into broader performance gains in distributed MEGI environments.
-Following the framework presented in Section \ref{section:system_model}, our experimental evaluation was conducted within a simulated MEGI environment.
-A central BS managed 15 mobile devices within a $1000m \times 1000m$ wireless coverage area.
-Each device was configured with a maximum transmission power of 0.01 W, and specific bandwidths were allocated for both downlink (20 MHz) and uplink (1 MHz) communications, reflecting typical MEGI resource constraints.
-For inference, we employed an MoE-based architecture, consistent with our distributed design.
-The BS served as a high-capacity coordinator, equipped with significant computational power (24 GPUs, 32 GB memory each, 312 TFLOPS).
-Each edge device hosted specialized expert networks, operating with more constrained resources (32 GB memory and 2 TFLOPS).
-Tasks arriving at the system varied in complexity and length, with input sequence lengths following a Poisson distribution and capped at 1024 tokens.
-The overall simulation spanned 1000 time slots to observe system behavior over time.
+Following the framework presented in Section \ref{section:system_model}, our experimental evaluation was conducted within a simulated MEGI environment covering a $1000m \times 1000m$ area, where a central BS coordinates 15 distributed edge devices.
+The experiment was conducted over 1000 time slots.
+Tasks arrive at the BS following a Poisson process, reflecting the stochastic nature of user requests in cellular networks.
+The tasks are diverse, requiring different domain expertise (e.g., logic, coding, or general QA).
+To simulate realistic edge constraints, we adopted standard cellular specifications with a 23 dBm transmission power limit and 20 MHz bandwidth, utilizing a channel model that accounts for path loss and shadowing.
+Each edge expert is modeled as a Qwen3-FT instance (occupying $\approx$ 1.2 GB memory) running on a node with 16 GB Unified Memory and 2 TFLOPS compute capability.